Enhanced six operations and base change theorem for higher Artin stacks: The program DESCENT

-\item If $d>\dim^+(f)$, the trace map $\tr_f$ is not interesting because its source $\tau^{\ge 0} f_!\lambda_Y\langle d\rangle$ is a zero object.
-We included such maps in the data in order to state the functoriality (in the sense of Remark \ref{2re:trace}) more conveniently.
+\item If $d>\dim^+(f)$, then the trace map $\Tr_f$ is not interesting because its source $\tau^{\ge 0} f_!\lambda_Y\langle d\rangle$ is a zero object.
+We have included such maps in the data in order to state the functoriality as in Remark \ref{b4re:trace} more conveniently.

-\item We extend the trace map to morphisms $f\colon Y\to X$ in $\cEt\cap \cC''_1$ endowed with $2$-simplices \eqref{3eq:2celld} satisfying $\dim^+(f_d)\le d$ and such that the morphisms $i_d$ exhibit $Y$ as $\coprod_{d\in\Z} Y_d$.
+\item We extend the trace map to morphisms $f\colon Y\to X$ in $\cEt\cap \cC''_1$ endowed with $2$-simplices \eqref{b4eq:2celld} satisfying $\dim^+(f_d)\le d$ and such that the morphisms $i_d$ exhibit $Y$ as $\coprod_{d\in\dZ} Y_d$.
 For every object $\lambda$ of $\cL''$, the map

 induced by $i_d$ is an equivalence by (P1).
-We write $-\langle \dim^+ \rangle\colon \cD(Y,\lambda)\to \cD(Y,\lambda)$ for the product of $(-\langle d\rangle\colon \cD(Y_d,\lambda)\to \cD(Y_d,\lambda))_{d\in\dZ}$.
-Since $\lambda_Y\simeq \bigoplus_{d\in\Z}i_{d!}\lambda_{Y_d}$, the maps $\tr_{f_d}$ induce a map $\tr_f\colon\tau^{\ge 0}f_!\lambda_Y\langle \dim^+\rangle \to \lambda_X$.
-Moreover,the trace map is functorial in the sense that an analogue of Remark\ref{2re:trace} holds.
+We write $-\langle\dim^+ \rangle\colon \cD(Y,\lambda)\to \cD(Y,\lambda)$ for the product of $(-\langle d\rangle\colon \cD(Y_d,\lambda)\to\cD(Y_d,\lambda))_{d\in\dZ}$.
+Since $\lambda_Y\simeq\bigoplus_{d\in\dZ}i_{d!}\lambda_{Y_d}$, the maps $\Tr_{f_d}$ induce a map $\Tr_f\colon\tau^{\ge 0}f_!\lambda_Y\langle \dim^+\rangle \to \lambda_X$.
+Moreover,the trace map is functorial in the sense that an analogue of Remark \ref{b4re:trace} holds.